filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 Pass the `--enable-libilbc` option to the configure script.
 Use the `libilbc` library to allow to decode the Internet Low Bitrate Codec (iLBC) audio codec - a free narrowband voice codec that was developed by Global IP Solutions, and is used in many Voice over IP (VoIP) and streaming audio applications.

 It is safe to disable the flag unless there is a need to use software that requires iLBC decoding using the FFmpeg library.

+### libplacebo
+Pass the `--enable-libplacebo` option to the configure script.
+Use the `libplacebo` library to support applying various GPU filters, such as HDR tone mapping, upscaling, downscaling, anti-aliasing, color mapping, debanding, etc.

+It is safe to disable this flag if there is no need to use `libplacebo` filters.

 ### librtmp
 Pass the `--enable-librtmp` option to the configure script.
 Use the `librtmp` library to provide support for the Real-Time Messaging Protocol (RTMP) and its variants.
 Provides most client functions and a few server functions needed to support RTMP, RTMP tunneled in HTTP (RTMPT), encrypted RTMP (RTMPE), RTMP over SSL/TLS (RTMPS) and tunneled variants of these encrypted types (RTMPTE, RTMPTS).
 Enabling this flag will replace the native RTMP protocol implementation.